PLANNING FOR YOUR OVERLAND TRIP

 Below is my view

-- Chunky and Aggressive tyres are useful in mud and snow (until they clog)
+- Chunky and Aggressive tyres are useful in mud and snow (until they clog) in countries like Central Africa, Outback Australia and the Amazon

 - Most effective mud tyres in the mud are those with the lugs on the side